Colin Arrot Browning R. N.,

 Surgeon Superintendent

 His first appointment as Surgeon Superintendent on a convict ship was to the Surry in 1831.
-He later published England's Exiles; or a View of a System of Instruction and Discipline, the introduction of which is below
+After the voyage of the Elphinstone he published England's Exiles; or a View of a System of Instruction and Discipline, the introduction of which is below

 Much of the time occupied by my first voyage, was expended in observation and experiment, and was therefore in some measure lost to many of the prisoners, as it respected their advancement in knowledge and moral improvement.
 I entered on my second charge, which was in the ship Arab, in the year 1834, prepared with a system of instruction and government, the result of my experience in my first appointment, and to which some additions afterwards suggested themselves, during our progress to the Colonies.